kubernetes/enhancements/keps/sig-network/4410-k8s-network-interface/README.md

 9. Provide the ability to identify the IP address family without parsing the value (such as a field)
 10. Provide as much backwards-compatibility with CNI as is feasible
 11. Guarantee the network is setup and in a healthy state before containers are started (ephemeral, init, regular)
+12. If feasible, provide API awareness of Pod network namespaces (e.g. interface names)
-12. Provide support for Kata and other virtualized runtimes
+13. Provide support for Kata and other virtualized runtimes
-13. Provide a reference implementation
+14. Provide a reference implementation

 ### Non-Goals